PolymerGuy/AXITOM/paper.md

 ``AXITOM`` contains a collection of high-level functions which can be used to load datasets, perform virtual experiments and perform the tomographic reconstruction.
 A Feldkamp David Kress algorithm [@Feldkamp:84] is used to reconstruct the tomograms, and the modifications made to the algorithm are for reduced computational cost.
-The implementation relies on the use of the Numpy[@Numpy] and  Scipy[@Scipy], as well as numerous packages for visualization and IO.
+The implementation relies on the use of the Numpy [@Numpy] and Scipy [@SciPy], as well as numerous packages for visualization and IO.

 ``AXITOM`` was implemented for the reconstruction axis-symmetric density fields measured by X-ray absorption radiography.
 This project is a part of the ongoing research within the SFI CASA research group at NTNU and has been a key component in the pursuit of *in-situ*